 Supporting the United Nations Sustainable Development Goals

-The four specific goals that we can positively contribute towards are:
+The four goals that we are positively contributing towards are:

 Clean Water and Sanitation

 We provide safe water and sanitation to 15 million customers 24/7/365, the equivalent of almost 25% of the UK population.
 Every day we supply 2.7 billion litres of safe clean drinking water and treat around 4.4 billion litres of sewage.
 Outside the UK, we’re working with WaterAid to help deliver its vision of a world where everyone, everywhere, has access to safe water and sanitation.
 In 2018/19, our employees raised £269,000 for WaterAid, a charity we’ve supported for 37 years, with a further £24,000 of income pledged.
 This money will be used as part of our four year ‘Thames loves Malawi’ campaign which aims to build partnerships, share knowledge and empower people in Malawi, particularly local council officers and water board employees, to make a sustainable change in two towns.
 Through fundraising and capacity development support, we have helped make clean water, decent toilets and good hygiene normal for more people living in Kasungu and Mponela.